 4. Testing of the Redacted Network Operations Model by Market Participants and Network Operations Model by TSPs is complete and ERCOT begins the EMS testing prior to placing the new model into the production environment.

 5. Updates include changes starting at this date and ending within the same month.
 The schedule for Operations Model load dates will be published by ERCOT on the ERCOT website.

+6. Changes in the production load dates can be delayed or moved when operating conditions, system application issues, or legal requirements will not allow for disruptions.
+In such cases ERCOT shall issue a Market Notice to inform Market Participants of changes to production load schedules.

 (5) ERCOT shall only approve energization requests when the Transmission Element is satisfactorily modeled in the Network Operations Model.